mrekin/detectron2_cpu_img/README.md

 *  _DONE:_ add some variables for request (like `?noexif` or `?noobjects`)
 * add basic-auth for service
 * _DONE_: add posibility use not only segmentation models
-* add possibility to resize image (__panoptic segmentation causes docker crash if input image too big__, may be to low RAM, so resize image is good point to solve this and increase recognition speed
+* _DONE_: add possibility to resize image (__panoptic segmentation causes docker crash if input image too big__, may be to low RAM, so resize image is good point to solve this and increase recognition speed